 How do I get to the course?

-Both you and young people are responsible for getting to the course venue.
-You can find further instructions for getting to the site using the links below:
+Both you and the young people in your Unit are responsible for getting to the course venues.
+You can find further instructions for getting to Fordell Firs here.

 Can I stay at the venue before and/or after the course?